 Sweden is within the European Union.
-If you are travelling from the UK, you are entitled to buy fragance, skincare, cosmetics, champagne, wine, selected spirits, fashion accessories, gifts and souvenirs - all at tax-free equivalent prices.
+If you are travelling from outside of the EU, you are entitled to buy fragrance, skincare, cosmetics, Champagne, wine, selected spirits, fashion accessories, gifts and souvenirs - all at tax-free equivalent prices.

 • 800 cigarettes or 400 cigarillos or 200 cigars or 1kg of tobacco.

-If you are arriving from a non-EU country, the following goods may be imported into Sweden without incurring customs duty:
+If you are arriving from a non-EU country, the following goods may be imported into Sweden by travellers without incurring customs duty:

 • 200 cigarettes or 100 cigarillos or 50 cigars or 250g of tobacco.

-You must be at least 20 years old to import alcohol and 18 years old to import tobacco.
+• You must be at least 20 years old to bring alcohol and 18 years to bring tobacco.

 Unlicensed firearms and ammunition, meat and dairy products from outside the EEA, and medicines and narcotics (unless prescribed).